Subham0007/3TierArch/README.md

 2. then in that web site I created a web form according to my requirement.

-3. after that I created 2 partial classes named BL and DAL.
+3. after that I created 2 class list named BL and DAL.

 4. I added DAL reference to BL and then BL reference to My website.